google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 evidence (SCTs, inclusion proofs or a combination) needed to achieve compliance and how to handle non-compliance.

+A TLS client can only evaluate compliance if it has given the TLS server the opportunity to send SCTs and inclusion proofs by any of the three mechanisms that are mandatory to implement for CT-using TLS clients (see
-A TLS client MUST NOT evaluate compliance if it did not send both the `transparency_info` and `status_request` TLS extensions in the ClientHello.
+{{receiving_transitems}}).
+Therefore, a TLS client MUST NOT evaluate compliance if it did not include both the `transparency_info` and `status_request` TLS extensions in the ClientHello.

 ### cached_info TLS Extension {#tls_cachedinfo_extension}

 If a TLS client uses the `cached_info` TLS extension ([RFC7924]) to indicate 1 or more cached certificates, all of which it already considers to be CT compliant, the TLS client MAY also include a `CachedObject` of type `ct_compliant` in the `cached_info` extension.
-The `hash_value` field MUST be 1 byte long with the value 0.
+Its `hash_value` field MUST have the value 0 and be 1 byte long (the minimum length permitted by [RFC7924]).

 ## Monitor {#monitor}